 One such treatment is vulcanization, a chemical process that converts natural or synthetic rubber into more durable versions of themselves while the rubber is heated and under pressure.
 It achieves this by adding curatives and/or accelerators, like sulphur, peroxide, urethane crosslinkers, metallic oxides, or acetoxysilane.
 Rubber rods can also be modified to be more chemical and temperature-resistant using other finishing processes.
 In addition, it is typically available in an array of different colors.

-Some of the rubber types with which rubber rods may be made include: polyurethane, neoprene, silicone, Hypalon, EPDM, butyl, styrene-butadiene rubber (SBR), nitrile and natural rubber.
-Every rubber composition offers different qualities relating to factors like hardness levels, elasticity, tensile strength, thermal stability, permeability/liquid resistance, weight and corrosion resistance.
-EPDM (ethylene propylene monomer (M-class)), for instance, is an elastomer that is chosen for its very impressive temperature resistance, ozone resistance and weather resistance, exceptional ultraviolet (UV) light resistance and good steam, water, acids, alkalis and oxygenated solvent resistance.
+Some of the rubber types with which rubber rods may be made include polyurethane, neoprene, silicone, Hypalon, EPDM, butyl, styrene-butadiene rubber (SBR), nitrile, and natural rubber.
+Every rubber composition offers different qualities relating to factors such as hardness levels, elasticity, tensile strength, thermal stability, permeability/liquid resistance, weight, and corrosion resistance.
+EPDM (ethylene propylene monomer (M-class), for instance, is an elastomer that is chosen for its impressive temperature resistance, ozone resistance, and weather resistance, exceptional ultraviolet (UV) light resistance, and good steam, water, acids, alkalis, and oxygenated solvent resistance.
 EPDM also maintains flexibility at low temperatures and exhibits a useful amount of electrical insulation characteristics.